lawmicha/apiWebsocket/README.md

 ```

+Remember to Deploy the Lambda

-21. Go back to the app, update the `identityPool` value and `region` to the correct ones, and click on "connect with signing".
+21. In the app, update the `identityPool` value and `region` to the correct ones (you can find this in `amplifyconfiguration.json`), and click on "connect with signing".
 This should be successful!

 22. I did not get to the next step would be worth sending data back to a connected client (https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-how-to-call-websocket-api-connections.html)